kjolley/BIGSdb/README.txt

-v1.50.2: *Fix for API profile downloads restricted by date.
+v1.50.3: *Added support for Kleborate v3 to plugin. v1.50.2: *Fix for API profile downloads restricted by date.
          *Fix for set_embargo permissions. v1.50.1: *Added support for Neighbour-joining trees in GrapeTree.